 Even worse, suppose you purchased a small parcel as did all your neighbors.
-They are all ready to build and proceed to install their septic systems, wells, etc. There are state-mandated setbacks that could affect where you can place a well or septic system on your property because of the neighbor's placement of these items.
+They are all ready to build and proceed to install their septic systems, wells, etc. There are state-mandated setbacks that may come over onto your property as result of your neighbors' actions.
+Unbeknownst to you, that could render sections of your parcel unusable for a well or septic system.

 You MUST have knowledge and be careful so these issues do not come back to kick you in the head and wallet.

 Some communities offer chlorinated city water.
-We prefer and offer natural, deep well, mountain water — nonchlorinated or fluoridated, etc
+We prefer and offer natural, deep-well, mountain water —

-Did you know that if your neighbor was to install a septic system or drill a well lets say 15’ from his adjoining property line with you, this can have a profound effect on what you can now do with your land?
+Did you know that if your neighbor were to install a septic system or drill a well, let's say 15' from his adjoining property line with yours, this can have a profound effect on what you can now do with your land?

-The Health Dept. will require that there be a 100' setback separating a septic system from a well.
+The Health Department requires a 100' setback separating a septic system from a well.